-Frankincense’s chemical components have an extremely powerful aroma which can assist in easing negative feeling such as stress.
+Frankincense’s chemical components have an extremely powerful aroma which can assist in easing negative feelings such as stress.

 Tips for Choosing and Using Essential Oils

 - Read the labels.
 The best essential oils are the pure ones, which always have the Latin botanical name on the product label.
-I have included the Latin botanical name in the essential oils list.
+I have included the Latin botanical name in the list of the essential oils.